roomno308/roomno308.github.io/blog/MCMC.md

  -->

 <!-- Make this paragraph better -->
-Suppose you are playing Blackjack with your friends, and you are asked to shuffle the deck of cards.
-You are socially awkward, and as such, do not want there to be allegations of misconduct on your behalf.
-You start overthinking and waste a lot of time thinking about ensuring a "fair" shuffle, and everyone thinks you are weird.
+Suppose you are playing a card game with your friends, and are asked to shuffle the deck of cards.
+After the game, one of your "friends" alleges that the shuffle you did was unfair, and provided an undue advantage to you.

-To avoid this potentially stressful situation, we present a procedure that you can follow.
-We also show how we can guarantee that it is a "ideal" way to shuffle, and in doing so, we shall introduce a powerful mathematical method for analyzing problems like this - the **Markov Chain Monte Carlo** (MCMC) method.
+To avoid such a situation in the future, we present a procedure that you can follow while shuffling.
+We also show how we can guarantee that it is an "ideal" way to shuffle, and in doing so, we shall introduce a powerful mathematical method for analyzing many such problems - the **Markov Chain Monte Carlo** (MCMC) method.

 ## The Problem